Bordered theory for pillowcase homology

 Idempotent subalgebra $\mathcal I$ acts on $M(L)$ from the right: every generator has a unique idempotent which preserves it, this idempotent corresponds to the arc on which this generator is sitting.
 Other idempotents annihilate the generator.
-For example for $M(L^{\natural})$ one gets the following idempotents for the generators: $z_{i_0},w_{j_0},s_{j_1},t_{i_1},y_{j_2},x_{i_2}$.
+For example for $M(L^{\natural})$ we get the following idempotents for the generators: $z_{i_0},w_{j_0},s_{j_1},t_{i_1},y_{j_2},x_{i_2}$.